 What is a Varicoceles?

-A Varicocele is a fairly common condition in which veins inside the scrotum are dilated (wider than usual).
+A Varicocele is a fairly common condition in which veins inside the scrotum are dilated, also described as wider than usual.
 Veins are blood vessels that carry blood back towards the heart and have tiny valves in them, to stop the blood going the wrong way.
-If the valves in the veins don’t work properly then blood will pool in them and the veins will swell up a bit (become dilated).
+If the valves in the veins (can be both the left testicular vein and the right testicular vein) don’t work properly then blood will pool in them and the veins will swell up a bit (become dilated).
 The testicle has a number of veins that drain it and they are located in a structure called the spermatic cord.

 Varicoceles occur in 15% of men in the general population and 40% of infertile men.
-Most of the time, varicoceles are found on the left side, but sometimes they occur on the right side or on both sides.
+Most of the time, varicoceles are found on the left testicular vein, but sometimes they occur on the right testicular vein or on both sides.
 If you are diagnosed with one, you may hear your urologist assign a grade:

 The patient may notice that they have a varicocele when they check their testicles and sometimes varicoceles may cause a dull pain in the scrotum.
 However, usually they are painless, and it is important to bear in mind that if the testicles are sore this may not be due to a varicocele, even if one if present.
 If testicles are painful it is important that the man be seen and assessed by a doctor or referred to a urologist.